|Page tools: Print Page Print All RSS Search this Product|

 Linked Employer-Employee Data

-For more information on the Prototype LEED, see Chapter 33: Future Directions of Labour Statistics and Information Paper: Construction of Experimental Statistics on Employee Earnings and Jobs from Administrative Data, Australia, 2011-12 (cat. no. 6311.0).
+For more information on the Prototype LEED, see the section: Australian Labour Account and Linked Employer-Employee Database and Information Paper: Construction of Experimental Statistics on Employee Earnings and Jobs from Administrative Data, Australia, 2011-12 (cat. no. 6311.0).

 Australian Labour Account